Skip to content

 }

-The define keyword is optional, that means define entity Foo is equal to entity Foo.
+keyword is optional, that meansdefine entity Foo

 You can declare custom types to reuse later on, for example, for elements in entity definitions.
 Custom-defined types can be simple, that is derived from one of the predefined types, structure types or Associations.